 This home exterior features a drop siding pattern.

-Understanding common wood siding differences will help obtain the look you want to achieve.
+Understanding common wood siding differences to help obtain the look you want to achieve.

 This cabin-style home features Log-to-Log Siding on both the interior and exterior.